Keyword Cannibalization: Why Avoid It and How to Fix It

 What Is Keyword Cannibalization?

-Keyword cannibalization happens when two or more pages on your website target the same keyword(s) and fulfill a similar search intent.
+Keyword cannibalization is an SEO issue that happens when multiple pages on your website target the same or similar keywords and fulfill a similar search intent.

 The result?